Shakespeare's women: Rosalind, Ophelia, Lady Macbeth

-We will pay close attention to Shakespeare’s language and its effects, and also consider how the fascinating historical context can inform our understanding of these characters.
+We will pay close attention to Shakespeare’s language and its effects, and we will also consider how the historical context can inform our understanding of these characters.
 We will also compare some different performances to explore some of the ways in which these roles have been interpreted.

 What will I achieve?

 By the end of this course you should be able to...